9berg/Home-automation/README.md

 The following components where nedded:

 - A signal device to aquire a reference pulse for our control unit.
-A good fit was in RTC DS1307- s.c a Real Time Clock.
+A good fit was found in RTC DS1307- s.c a Real Time Clock.

 - A transformer of some sort (a SX1308 "voltage booster" was used), amplifying the voltage enough to push the dials that were connected through gears to the core of the solenoid.
-This also had to be done with polar switching current so it coud move back and forth.
+This also had to be done with polar switching current so it coud rock both back and forth.

 - A signal operated H-Bridge that would output the polar switching pattern, favored by the clock.
 For this, the NS754410 was chosen.